astev423/GratisSocial/README.md

 -Refactor comments and then likes, they need refactor badly

+-Add a way to refetch info but only for a specific post so we don't requery all posts everytime like or comment happens

 -Only fetch 3 comments, allow users to see more comments if they click a dropdown, also add delete to comments